dev-fouad/ArchLinuxMaintenance/README.md

-# ArchLinuxMaintenance
+# Arch Maintenance Commands

-List of commands for Arch Linux System Maintenance
+List of commands used in the video on my channel for Arch Linux System Maintenance